+Lobby Drive-Up

-Lobby Drive-Up Monday - Friday 9:00 a.m. to 5:00 p.m.
+Monday - Friday 9:00 a.m. to 5:00 p.m.
 8:00 a.m. to 5:00 p.m.

 In 1975, PSB was the first to make the 24-hour banking card available to this area and its customers.
-The above locations serve the Cirrus and Pulse networks, making it possible for travelers to access their accounts elsewhere while at the same time allowing our customers the ability to be able to do the same from almost anywhere in the state and in numerous other states.

-In 2011, PSB became a member of "Community Cash".
-This network gives the public access to a large ATM network, located throughout Louisiana, without paying any ATM surcharge fees.
-All member banks will have the community cash logo located on their ATM machines.
+The above locations serve ATM networks making it possible for travelers to access their accounts elsewhere while at the same time allowing our customers the ability to be able to do the same from almost anywhere in the state and in numerous other states.
+In 2011, PSB became a member of the Community Cash Network.
+This network gives our customers access to a large ATM network, located throughout Louisiana, without paying any ATM surcharge fees.
+All member banks have the community cash logo located on their ATM machines.